Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Critical Path

-So, it means if any more delays happen on the critical path, the risk of the whole project getting behind the schedule is arisen.
+So, it means if any more delays happen on the critical path, the risk of the whole project getting behind schedule arises.

 The project activities in the critical path are dependent on each other.